phansch/philhansch.net/onehundred/rust.md

 ---
 layout: page
-title: One Hundred Rust PRs
+title: One Hundred and more Rust PRs
 ---

-# One Hundred Rust PRs
+# One Hundred (and more) Rust PRs

 <div class="onehundred-widget">
   <div class="progressbar">